jslv1995/most-forked-project/README.md

-# Highest Github Forks Count
+# Most Forked Github repositories

 ## Overview
 This project uses Python to analyze and sort Github's public repositories by highest fork count.
-Then the top 100 are displayed on a bar chart.
+Then the top 50 are displayed on a bar chart.

 ## Libraries Used
 - requests: API calls
-- plotly: Visualizing results
+- plotly.express: Visualizing results

 ## Setup Instructions
 1. Clone the repository: